git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 * Select clip/scene on launch: If a clip/scene is started from the controller and this setting is off the clip/scene will not be selected.
 Use if you edit another clip and want not to change the focus.
 * Action for pressing rec armed empty clip: what should happen if you press an empty clip in the session mode.
+* Display clips of record enabled tracks in red: if enabled, in the session view for record enabled tracks the empty pads are displayed in red.
 * Flip Session: Toggle the session modes' orientation horizontal or vertical.

 ### Workflow